bashmentarium/unsmoke/README.md

 # Unsmoke
 App meant to help people overcome the tobacco addiction

   Unsmoke is meant to help you overcome difficulties on your path to a smoke-free life and gain control over the process of smoking.

-Once you have your destructive habit in order, you will feel yourself becoming a better individual.
+  Built a mobile app with exercises, tips and nlp techniques that help people overcome the tobacco addiction.
+The app has the simplest design possible.

-  Main objectives of the app:
+The main challenges of the project were:
-1. Help you develop a new habit of indifference towards smoking
-2. Help you attain a personality that is indifferent towards smoking
-3. Help you preserve that indifference by simple means
-4. Help you attain that personality within a month

-  In order to ditch the destructive habit of smoking, all you have to do is to complete the suggested exercises.
-Step by step.
+- Build a mobile app for both major platforms
+- Authenticate users with firebase
+- Securely store user profiles in a database

+The project was made entirely from scratch, including the app’s design and appearance.

 [![Foo](google-play-badge.png)](https://play.google.com/store/apps/details?id=unsmoke.app)